6 Best Portfolio Management Software Tools for Investors

 The Robo-Advisor Pros Takeaway

 Investment portfolio management software is useful to track returns, asset allocations and individual investment performance.
 From DIY spreadsheets to robo-advisors, there are many available options.
 Choosing an investment management system ultimately depends upon the features you’re seeking.
-Regardless of which option you choose, the free Personal Capital dashboard provides excellent investment insights.
+Regardless of which option you choose, the free Personal Capital dashboard provides excellent investment insights and is quick to set up.
+It’s worth signing up for Personal Capital, whether you choose another option or not, because of the detailed investment tracking and it’s free.

 In addition to these top 6 investment portfolio management programs, there are many additional low fee robo-advisors for your investment management needs.
 Check out our ever-growing Robo-Advisor Pros; Reviews and Commentary section.